 Genetics Test Information Provides information that may help with selection of the correct test or proper submission of the test request

 Evaluation of patients with an abnormal newborn screen showing elevations of C5-DC.
 The results are not informative when patient is receiving L-carnitine supplements.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 GA-1 is characterized by bilateral striatal brain injury leading to dystonia, often a result of acute neurologic crises triggered by illness.
-Most affected individuals also have macrocephaly.
+Many affected individuals also have macrocephaly.
 Dietary treatment and aggressive interventions during time of illness are recommended to try to prevent or minimize neurologic injury, which is most likely to occur in infancy and early childhood.
 Prevalence is approximately 1 in 100,000 individuals.

 The American College of Medical Genetics (ACMG) newborn screening work group published diagnostic algorithms for the follow-up of infants who had a positive newborn screening result.
-For more information, see URL: http://www.acmg.net.
+For more information, see http://www.acmg.net.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.